Pranavv361/cs5293sp23-project0/README.md

 ```

 Assumptions:
-1. Nature of Incidents field contains values which are of Start Case, Title Case, camelCase, sentence case etc.
+1. Nature of Incidents field contains values which are of type Start Case, Title Case, camelCase, sentence case etc. Incidents fields does not start with ALL CAPS word.

 Bugs:
 1. If the Nature of Incident field starts with a word in ALL CAPS, then the word will be concatenated to th Address field.